CSCI 574 Computer Vision

 Office Location : TBA

 This course is currently closed to M.S. students.
 We will make an effort to increase capacity but we will not have an accurate picture of availability until after the start of classes.
-The course will be repeated in Spring 2014 so students will have another opportunity.
 We apologize for any inconvenience.

 Computer Vision : A Mordern Approach, D. Forsyth and J. Ponce, Prentice-Hall, Second Edition, 2011